janheinrichmerker/ray-data-science/README.md

 # ☀️ ray-data-science

-Custom Ray image for data science.
+Custom Ray base image for data science.

-Comes with scientific and data processing packages pre-installed via [Conda](./environment.yml) and [Pip](./requirements.txt).
+Comes with JDK and scientific and data processing packages pre-installed via [Conda](./environment.yml) and [Pip](./requirements.txt).
 Feel free to propose a pull request, if you miss an important package.